Osa (canton)

 Osa is a canton in the Puntarenas province of Costa Rica.
 The head city is in Puerto Cortés district.

 History

-Osa was created on 29 July 1940 by decree 185.
-In pre-Columbian times was populated by Boruca which left legacies such as fields and stone walkways.
+Osa was created on 29 July, 1940 by decree 185.
+In pre-Columbian times, Osa was populated by Boruca which left legacies such as fields and stone walkways.

 Geography

 Osa has an area of km^{2} and a mean elevation of metres.

 The canton begins at the Barú River near Dominical on the central Pacific coast.
 It continues as a narrow strip of land southward to include the area around Palmar and Sierpe, finally widening to take in the entire neck and upper portion of the Osa Peninsula, where significant gold mining operations are located.
 As its name suggests, humpback whales and dolphins migrate into the waters to calve, mate, and to rest.
 Whale watching is available along the coasts.
 Isla del Caño is part of Osa canton.

 Districts

 The canton of Osa is subdivided into the following districts: